 The medieval city center, consisting of the quarters Altstadt, Löbenicht and Kneiphof, was completely destroyed.
 Along with it the Dom cathedral, the castle, all churches of the city, the old and the new university and the entire warehouse district.

-The survivors were very lucky…but only if they were able to safely evacuate the city before it was surrounded by the Red Army in mid January, 1945.
+The survivors were very lucky…but only if they were able to safely evacuate the city before it was surrounded by the Red Army after mid-January, 1945.
 The twice lucky survivors, who escaped in time… right after Christmas and before January 15th… now faced the “Flucht”, which was the escape westward via any means possible.

+When the order finally came to evacuate East Prussia, chaos ensued.
 Those who boarded ships faced death by drowning.
-Panicked people crowded the docks to get onto the luxury ship Wilhelm Gustloff …it was packed with women and children and seriously wounded soldiers.
+Panicked people crowded the docks to get onto the Red Cross Ship Wilhelm Gustloff …it was packed with women and children and seriously wounded soldiers.
 But on its first night in the ice cold Baltic Sea it was torpedoed several times and 9,400 people drowned, 5,000 of which were children.
 For comparison, the 9,400 that were killed was a tragedy six times worse than the famous Titanic sinking where 1,500 people drowned.
 Later the ship General von Steuben was sunk with 3,000 passengers who drowned.